Orlando Guardians: History

-McMahon era (2020)

-New York (2020)
+New York Guardians (2020, McMahon era)

-New York, joined Seattle, Houston, Los Angeles, St. Louis, D.C., Tampa Bay, and Dallas as the XFL's inaugural cities.
+New York, joined Seattle, Houston, LA, St. Louis, DC, Tampa Bay, and Dallas as the XFL's inaugural cities.
 On April 15, 2019, the team hired Kevin Gilbride, who most recently was the Offensive Coordinator for the New York Giants as their first head coach.
 The team name and logo were revealed on August 21, 2019, as well as the teams uniforms on December 3, 2019.

 On October 15, 2019, The Guardians announced their first player in team history, being assigned former Oakland Raiders Quarterback Matt McGloin.

 The Guardians won the first game in franchise history, topping the Tampa Bay Vipers 23–3 at MetLife Stadium.
 Quarterback Matt McGloin scored the first touchdown in team history on their first possession, a one-yard score that put them up 6–0.
 McGloin would later find Colby Pearson for a passing touchdown.
 Defensively, the Guardians forced three turnovers, including a fumble return for a touchdown by Jamar Summers.
-Tampa Bay reached the red zone five times, but emerged only with a field goal thanks to a standout defensive effort.
-The Guardians' first road game saw them become the victims of the first shutout in the new XFL's history, as they fell to the DC Defenders by a 27–0 final at Audi Field.
+Tampa Bay reached the red zone five times, but emerged only with a field goal due to a standout defensive effort.
+The Guardians' first road game saw them become the victims of the first shutout in the new XFL's history, as they fell to the DC Defenders by a score of 27–0 at Audi Field.
 The game became notable for a McGloin sideline interview with ABC/ESPN's Dianna Russini, in which he was very critical of the team's offensive gameplan.
 McGloin was eventually pulled from the game for backup Marquise Williams in the second half.
-On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-The team finished with a 3-2 record.
-On April 10, 2020, The XFL Suspended operations, with all employees, players and staff would be terminated.
+On March 12, 2020, the XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
+The team finished with a 3–2 record.
+On April 10, 2020, The XFL suspended operations, and all employees, players and staff would be terminated.